PetarMarijanovic/RxActivityResult/README.md

 # RxActivityResult

-With this simple library use your OnActivityResult results in any class (not just an Activity or Fragment) and use it in a reactive way within your observable chains.
+With this simple library use your OnActivityResult results in any class (not just in Activity or Fragment) and use it in a reactive way within your observable chains.

-The library attaches one fragment to the desired activity and listens to OnActivityResult.
+The library attaches one Fragment to the Activity, sends desired intents and listens to OnActivityResult.

 The source code is easy to read and understand.
 **Library code is written in Java to avoid unnecessary dependencies, and Sample code is written in Kotlin to avoid unnecessary boilerplate.** :)

 ![RxActivityResult](https://media.giphy.com/media/l41JQiEb7pJOqAknu/giphy.gif)